paleoipsl/pyanalyseries/README.md

 Documents are read and saved in an **open format** spreadsheet (xlsx) with **multiple worksheets** for organization.
 It is also possible to import series or pointers directly from the **clipboard**, following a simple **copy (Ctrl+C)** and **paste (Ctrl+V)** operation from an external spreadsheet.
 The application leverages **robust, well-tested modules** for interpolation, notably **SciPy**, and features an **interactive interface** for defining **interpolation pointers** (formerly known as *Linage* and *Splinage*), allowing for **precise placement and manipulation**—either directly on data points or independently.

-Based on: numpy, pandas, matplotlib, scipy, shapely, openpyxl, PyQt
+Based on: numpy, pandas, matplotlib, scipy, shapely, openpyxl, PyQt, Inso, Pyleoclim

 Conception and developments : Patrick Brockmann LSCE/CEA - IPSL